benetkiewicz/blog/_drafts/fun-with-certificates-in-wif.md

 layout: post
 title: "Fun with certificates in WIF"
 date: "2015-10-15 15:42"
+categories: csharp wif
 ---

-I'm writing a custom STS using Windows Identity Framework and this is joy oh joy.
+Recently I've been developing a custom STS using Windows Identity Framework and this is joy oh joy.
 Certs flying here and there, public keys, private keys, policies, trust and lack of trust.
 But here I only wanted to share with you two small gems that may help you go a similar path and maybe save some precious time in your life.

 ## MMC invisible UTF sign

-While working with certificates in WIF and Windows, sooner or later you'll have to copy learn certificate thumbprint to put somewhere in the configuration.
+While working with certificates in WIF and Windows, sooner or later you'll have to copy certificate thumbprint to put somewhere in the configuration.
 In order to do that you'll probably go to Microsoft Management Console and use Manage Computer Certificates Snap-In.
 Select, copy, paste, done?
 Almost...

 ![MMC certificate](\images\cert_mmc.png)